A warm welcome to

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

-- Courtesy Welcome pack provided per booking as well as local paper with tide times.
+- Courtesy Welcome pack provided per booking, local paper and fresh flowers.

 - Flatscreen TV with Freeview, DVD player, CD player/radio.